 In 1997, the Governor of West Virginia assigned the Environmental Engineering Division of the Office of Environmental Health Services (OEHS), WVDHHR as the lead agency responsible for the development and implementation of the state's SWAP.
 By the early 2000s, the OEHS Source Water Protection Unit completed all of the state's SWARs, including that for WVAW KVTP, a community water system, in 2002.
-In this SWAR, WVAW received a susceptibility ranking of "high" (Figure 37).
+In this SWAR, WVAW received a susceptibility ranking of "high."
+This is shown in Figure 37.